boschresearch/image-render-automation/docs/source/products/categorize.md

 # Production Categorization

 It can be helpful to annotate the generated data with respect to a set of user defined categories.
 With the Catharsys production viewer, categories can be defined and associated with path structure variables and set in the web view.
-The annotations are stored in a JSON file in the `_output` directory of the corresponding workspace.
+The annotations are stored in a JSON file in the `_output/[os user]/[web user]` directory of the corresponding workspace.
+The `os-user` is the user logged into the OS and the `web-user` is the user logged into the Catharsys web GUI.
+If no explicit web users were created, the `web-user` is `public`.

 For example, the user can define a boolean category 'bad' for a 'frame' variable, so that bad frames can be marked in the viewer.

 The following examples are taken from [production configuration](https://github.com/boschresearch/image-render-workspace-examples/blob/main/config/usecase/generative/production.json5) of the `usecase/generative` configuration of the `image-render-workspace-examples` [module](https://github.com/boschresearch/image-render-workspace-examples).